 If the student does not commit to change, then the conversation moves to interactions that reduce a person's resistance to change.

-Interaction for this step is a closed question.
+Interactions for this step center around a closed question.

-The types of interactions used to reduce a person's resistance to change so that s/he are willing to accept suggestions for a plan or create a plan, implement the plan, and adjust it as necessary to achieve lasting change fall into two categories.
+The types of interactions used to reduce a person's resistance to change so they are willing to accept suggestions for a plan or create a plan, implement the plan, and adjust it as necessary to achieve lasting change fall into two categories.